zhangyuannie/butter/CONTRIBUTING.md

 2. See [BUILDING.md](BUILDING.md) to set up the project.

-3. Use Translation editors like [Poedit](https://poedit.net) to generate the PO file for your language based on the POT file.
-(Note: before submitting the PR, remove the generated .mo files)

-4. Add your language to [LINGUAS](po/LINGUAS) if it is not already there.
+3. Add your language to [LINGUAS](po/LINGUAS) if it is not already there.
+4. Use translation editors such as [Poedit](https://poedit.net) to generate and edit the translation files located in `/po` directory.
+(Note: before submitting the PR, remove the generated .mo files if any)